© Unofficial Royalty 2024

 Full name: Carlos Antonio Pascual Francisco Javier Juan Nepomuceno José Januario Serafín Diego

 In 1788, Carlos succeeded his father King Carlos III of Spain as King Carlos IV of Spain.
 Carlos IV would rather hunt than deal with government affairs and the running of the government was left mostly to his wife Maria Luisa of Parma and Prime Minister Manuel de Godoy.
 It is probable that de Godoy had a long-term relationship with Maria Luisa and that he was the father of her youngest son.
 In 1808, after riots and a revolt, King Carlos IV was forced to abdicate in favor of his son King Fernando VII.
 Less than two months later, Carlos IV and his son Fernando VII were summoned to a meeting with Napoleon I, Emperor of the French where he forced them both to abdicate, declared the Bourbon dynasty of Spain deposed, and installed his brother Joseph Bonaparte as King of Spain.
 Carlos IV, his wife Maria Luisa, and some of their children were held captive.
 Napoleon kept Carlos and Maria Luisa’s son Fernando VII under guard in France for more than five years until the 1813 Treaty of Valençay provided for the restoration of Fernando VII as King of Spain.
-After the final defeat of Napoleon in 1815, King Fernando VII refused to allow his parents to return to Spain.
+After Napoleon’s final defeat in 1815, King Fernando VII refused to allow his parents to return to Spain.
 Carlos IV and Maria Luisa settled in Rome at the Palazzo Barberini where they both died in 1819.

 Unofficial Royalty: King Carlos IV of Spain